fabriziomiano/UzaiKeyFire/README.md

-# PDF analysis
+# Vocabulary analyzer
+Are you always using the same words in your scientific papers?
-A tool to run a text analysis on PDF files written in English.
+This is a tool to run a text analysis on
+PDF files containing an English corpus.

 # What is it?
 It's a simple tool to extract keywords and Part-Of-Speech distributions